ropensci/piggyback/cran-comments.md

 Dear CRAN Maintainers,

-We are pleased to submit our initial release of the `piggyback` R package.
+We are pleased to submit an updated release of `piggyback` which improves the existing documentation and resolves an issue of backwards compatibility with R oldrel by removing the use of the only recently introduced `utils::askYesNo`.

 ## Test environments